arlekeno/terraform-provider-vault/website/docs/r/jwt_auth_backend_role.html.md

   this value.

 * `bound_claims` - (Optional) If set, a map of claims/values to match against.
-  The expected value may be a single string or a list of strings.
+  The expected value is a string which will be split in to a list of strings based on the value supplied to `bound_claims_seperator`.

+* `bound_claims_separator` - (Optional) Character on which each value
+  in the claims/values map (`bound_claims`) will be split in order to produce a list of strings
+  Defaults to `,`.

 * `bound_claims_type` - (Optional) How to interpret values in the claims/values
   map (`bound_claims`): can be either `string` (exact match) or `glob` (wildcard